hnky/pytorch-workshop/Lab 1 - Setup/readme.md

 #### Update to the lastest versions
-1. In the terminal type: " az extension remove -n ml"
+1. In the terminal type: " az upgrade"
-2. In the terminal type: " az extension add -n ml"

 > You are now ready to start developing using Visual Studio Code and a Remote Dev Container